ORMGP Particle Tracking Web-tool

 Numerical groundwater flow models

 Numerical groundwater flow models are constructed by discretizing the subsurface system into a set of prisms stacked together.
 Each prism can have their own dimensions, a volume, that tends to remain immutable for the duration of the model run (at least in the case of Source Water Protection models built in Southern Ontario).
-Thicknesses of every prism tend to be representative of the thickness of the hydrostratigraphic unit (layer) it resides.
-Each prism is specified with material properties (conductivity, specific storage, etc.) which themselves tend to be immutable (again in SWP models).
-The stacking of prisms creates a contiguous model domains, leaving no gaps in its interior.
+Thicknesses of every prism tend to be representative of the thickness of the hydrostratigraphic unit (layer) in which it resides.
+Each prism is specified with material properties (hydraulic conductivity, specific storage, etc.).
+The stacking of prisms creates a contiguous model domain, leaving no gaps in its interior.

 from Langevin et.al., 2017

-There are 2 fundamental model “types” typically applied in water resources: Finite Difference (FD) models (i.e., MODFLOW) and Finite Element (FE) models (i.e., FEFLOW, HydroGeoSphere).
+There are two fundamental model types typically applied in water resources: Finite Difference (FD) models (i.e., MODFLOW) and Finite Element (FE) models (i.e., FEFLOW, HydroGeoSphere).
 In source water protection, both types have proved more than sufficient to meet provincial guidance and planning demands.
 However, when it comes to particle tracking, the model type plays a large role in how model results are to be interpreted.

 Finite Element (FE) models used in groundwater modelling in southern Ontario are entirely built using a triangulated irregular network covering the land surface.
 From this FE mesh, hydrostratigraphic layers are built, resulting in a stacking of triangular prisms.